inchworks/picinch/docs/install-5-customise.md

 ## Customise your website
 Add files in `/srv/picinch/site/` to customise your installation.
 You must restart the service for changes to take effect.

-### Templates
-Files in `templates/` define Go templates to specify static content for your site.
-Files with the names `*.partial.tmpl` override application templates.
-Typically a single `site.partial.tmpl` file is sufficient.
-See [Template Example]({{ site.baseurl }}{% link template-examples.md %}).

-The following templates are intended to be redefined:

-**copyrightNotice** Copyright statement for the Copyright and Privacy page.

-**dataPrivacyNotice** Data privacy statement for the Copyright and Privacy page.

-**favicons** Favicon links and meta tags.
-There is no need to redefine this if you use the same names as the default set.

-**signupPage** Welcome text on the signup page.

-**website** Website name shown on log-in page.

 ### Graphics
 Files in `images/` replace the default brand and favicon images for PicInch.